paketo-buildpacks/cpython/README.md

 The CPython Buildpack provides CPython (reference implementation of Python) 3.
 The buildpack installs CPython onto the `$PATH` which makes it available for subsequent buildpacks and in the final running container.
-It also sets the `$PYTHONPATH` environment variable.
+It also sets the `$PYTHONPATH` environment variable for subsequent buildpacks and launch-time processes.

 The buildpack is published for consumption at `gcr.io/paketo-buildpacks/cpython` and `paketobuildpacks/cpython`.

 ## Behavior

 This buildpack always participates.

-The buildpack will do the following:
+### Build time
-* At build time:
+This buildpack performs the following actions at build time:
-  - Contributes `cpython` to a layer
+* Contributes `cpython` to a layer - either via a precompiled dependency or by compiling from source.
+* Sets the `PYTHONPYCACHEPREFIX` environment variable to the `/tmp` directory for this and any subsequent buildpacks.
+  * This effectively disables the `__pycache__` directories, in turn enabling reproducible builds.
+  * It can be overridden via standard means (e.g. `pack build --env "PYTHONPYCACHEPREFIX=/some/other/dir"`) if there is a need to keep the `__pycache__` directories in place of reproducible builds.
-  - Sets the `PYTHONPATH` to the `cpython` layer path.
+* Sets the `PYTHONPATH` to the `cpython` layer path for this and any subsequent buildpacks.
-  - Adds the newly installed `cpython` bin dir location to `PATH`
+* Adds the newly installed `cpython` bin dir location to the `PATH`.

-* At run time:
-  - Does nothing
+### Launch time
+This buildpack does the following at launch time:

+* Sets a default value for the `PYTHONPATH` environment variable.

 ## Configuration